Sotaro-Ichii/kimuchi-site/README.md

 - **User Badges**: Users can earn badges based on their status or contributions.
 - **Contact Form**: Users can send inquiries or feedback (email sending is implemented).
 - **Legal & Privacy Pages**: Terms of use, privacy policy, and contact information are provided.
+- **One-time Admission Fee**: Only a one-time $50 admission fee is required for membership.
+No recurring payments.

 ## Not Yet Complete